-This pin has two modes.
-When a dc logic high (CMOS/TTL compatible) voltage is applied to this pin the NCV898032 operates at the programmed frequency.
-When a dc logic low voltage is applied to this pin the NCV898032 enters a low quiescent current sleep mode.
-If an Enable command is received during normal operation, the minimum duration of the Enable low-state must be greater than 7 clock cycles.
-The NCV898032 requires 2 clock cycles after the falling edge of the Enable signal to stop switching.
+The Enable pin has two modes.
+When a DC logic high (CMOS/TTL compatible) voltage is applied to this pin, the NCV898031 operates at the programmed frequency.
+When a DC logic low voltage is applied, the NCV898031 enters a low quiescent current sleep mode.
+The NCV898031 requires 2 clock cycles after the falling edge of the Enable signal to stop switching.